-- 1) Call 911 for police assistance. - 2) Notify the ED, DOC, and the family of the missing resident.
+1) Call 911 for police assistance.

+- Ask police to contact Search & Rescue organizations after the first hour of searching if the resident remains missing and there is a high level of risk - 2) Notify the Executive Director, Director of Care, and the family of the missing resident.